quge2023/TA-SQL/README.md

 ## Data Preparation

-The BIRD dev set used in the paper could be directly download from the [Google Drive link](https://drive.google.com/file/d/1DR8LpYkFHxs0JB5GDVgC3tR4B-bd0I9N/view?usp=drive_link).
+The BIRD dev set used in the paper could be directly downloaded from the [Google Drive link](https://drive.google.com/file/d/1DR8LpYkFHxs0JB5GDVgC3tR4B-bd0I9N/view?usp=drive_link).
 Please put the unzipped folder under `./data/` after downloading sucessfully.
-The dataset should under the `./data/dev_databases/`countains the following resources:
+The dataset under the `./data/dev_databases/` should contain the following resources:

 - `database`: Each database folder should contain
   - `database_description`: The csv files are manufactured to describe database schema and its values for models to explore or references.
   - `sqlite`: The database contents in BIRD.
 - `dev_tables.json`: The file contains related information for each database, including `db_id`, `table_names_originial`, etc,.
-- `dev.json`: The file contains text-to-SQL pairs with the oracle knowledge evidence.
+- `dev.json`: The file contains text-to-SQL paired with the oracle knowledge evidence.

 ## Collect results

-To run this project, you could directly execute the command libe by following instructions (You may need to adjust parameters and paths with your preference):
+To run this project, you could directly execute the command line by following the instruction (You may need to adjust parameters and paths with your preference):
    ```bash
     $ sh ./run.sh
    ```

 ## Evaluation
 To run the evaluation, you need to put the ground-truth sql file `dev_gold.sql` in the `./data/` first.
-Then you could evaluate the results by the following command line:
+Then you could evaluate the results using the following command line:

    ```bash
     $ sh ./run_evaluation.sh